KitPVP-World/.github/profile/readme.md

 ### Huge thanks to our developement team
  [@NotStevy](https://github.com/notstevy), [@iamkyaru](https://github.com/iamkyaru)

-Also, big thanks to all contributors
+and thanks to all contributors